Life with My Father: A Nostalgic Look at Growing Up in a Working Class Family in North West England

 Mum and dad met at work - mum worked in the office and dad in the factory.
 She used to pay his wages out every week and romance blossomed which eventually led to their getting married.

 Mum and Dad's honeymoon in London in 1957

 Grandma Alice Evans as I knew her

 By the time I came along, my older brother was already 14 years old and dad's mum was very elderly.
 In fact, with dad being one of the youngest siblings in his family, I recall his oldest sister, Rose, was actually the same age as my own maternal grandma!
 There was a 20-year age span among my dad's brothers and sisters.

 Because of this, unfortunately I have no memories of my paternal grandfather and only vague memories of my paternal grandma.
-I am told my Grandad Evans died in the mid-1950s, at the age of 69, before I was born.
+I am told my Grandad Evans died on 4th July 1956, at the age of 69, before I was born.

 I recall my Grandma Evans was a tiny woman, not even 5ft tall, who lived around the corner from mum and dad.
 She was very smartly dressed and always wore a long coat and hat when she went out.

 I recall sitting in my pram in her hall when mum had taken me to visit her.